"

 David Colameco, M.Ed.

-During World War I, industry used welding to fabricate for the war effort.
-In 1919, Adams founded The American Welding Society.
-According to their “About AWS page: “as a nonprofit organization with a global mission: “Advancing the science, technology, and application of welding and allied joining and cutting processes worldwide, including brazing, soldering, and thermal spraying.”
-For the purposes of this discussion, this chapter will focus on welding.
-This mission statement by AWS shows the broad knowledge and subject areas that the organization covers.
+During World War I, industry used welding to fabricate materials for the war effort.
+In 1919, the AWS was founded “as a nonprofit organization with a global mission: to advance the science, technology, and application of welding and allied joining and cutting processes worldwide, including brazing, soldering, and thermal spraying” (American Welding Society, n.d.)
+This mission statement by AWS shows the broad knowledge and subject areas that the organization covers, but for the purposes of this discussion, we will focus on welding.

-Development of AWS welding codes
+Development of AWS Welding Codes

-• Qualification and Inspection (Green)
+• Qualification and Inspection: green

-• Industrial Applications (Red)
+• Industrial Applications: red

-• Safety and Health (Yellow)
+• Safety and Health: yellow

-• Welding Equipment (Purple)
+• Welding Equipment: purple

 • AWS D1.1/D1.1M:2020 Structural Welding Code – Steel